-About the Program
+About the program

-- Electric vehicles (EVs) (which include battery electric vehicles (BEVs).
+- Electric vehicles (EVs) which include battery electric vehicles (BEVs)

-- Plug in hybrid electric vehicles (PHEVs).
+- Plug-in hybrid electric vehicles (PHEVs)

-- Extended range electric vehicles (ER-EV).
+- Extended range electric vehicles (ER-EVs)

-- Hydrogen fuel cell vehicles (FCVs).
+- Hydrogen fuel cell electric vehicles (FCEVs)

 For the purposes of this program: